 The S corporation status is commonly applied to LLCs and C corporations.
 However it is recommended that an entrepreneur use an LLC because the S corporation requirements can nullify many of the benefits which a C corporation offers over an LLC.
 There are several requirements that a business must meet in order to become eligible for S corporation status.
 These requirements were put in place so that large corporations could not benefit from S corporation status and void the purpose of the S corporation.

 In order to apply for S corporation status a business must fill in form 2553 with the IRS when the business is applying for its Employee identification Number.
 An EIN is like a social security number but for a business instead of an individual.
 A business can also apply to become an S corporation after they are incorporated but the timelines for this process are very strict.
 A business wishing to become an S corporation in the following year can apply any time during the previous year.
-A business wishing to become an S corporation in the current year must submit this application before the end of March otherwise they will not be able to become an S corporation in that year.
+A business wishing to become an S corporation in the current year must submit this application before the end of March.
+Otherwise, they will not be able to become an S corporation in that year, even as they learn how to look smart.

 There are five basic steps to start an S corporation.
 The first step is to name a business which would be recommended to be an LLC because this business entity gains the most advantages from becoming an S corporation.
 The second step is to choose a registered agent.
 This is the person or company that receives documents on behalf of the business from the state.
 The third step is to file the Articles of Organization.
 The fourth step is to create an operating agreement which defines how the business will be run.
 The fifth step is to obtain an EIN and file Form 2553 to elect the S corporation tax status with the IRS.